jimsalterjrs/sanoid/README.md

 + --no-command-checks

 	Do not check the existance of commands before attempting the transfer.
 It assumes all programs are available.
-This should never be used.
+This should never be used outside of Sanoid development.

 + --no-stream